-Brace yourself...the ever-popular Whole 30 and Keto Diets (tied for 38th overall) were two of the lowest-ranked diets because they are extremely restrictive, hard to follow, and eliminate entire food groups.
+Brace yourself...the ever-popular Keto and Paleo Diets were two of the lower-ranked diets because they are extremely restrictive, hard to follow, and eliminate entire food groups.
 Sure, they may help with short-term weight loss, but they are not the path to long-term health.
-The Paleo diet was also towards the bottom of the rankings, tied for 33rd, and due to its restrictions and cost.

 If you want to call it the REAL FOOD Diet, go for it!
 And, if it helps, incorporate the framework of the Mediterranean Diet!
 Here are a few other tips we encourage you to think about: